The A To Z Ultimate Guide To Event Email Marketing

 When it comes to designing that perfect event email marketing campaign, time is decisive.
 The time at which you shoot those emails goes a long way in determining your footfall or viewership (to put in a digital context).

 For instance, for an event like a lunch and learn or Meetup, you can send your first email two or three weeks prior to the event.
-However, for a biggie like a conference or trade show which usually costs somewhere between $300 to $1 500 just for the registration fee, you should be sending emails at least six months in advance.
+However, for a biggie like a conference or trade show which usually costs somewhere between $300 to $1 500 just for the registration fee, you should be sending emails where you announce the start of selling event tickets at least six months in advance.

 (Source: Email from Web Summit)